 Why was there a decision to create a "DO" school instead of an "MD" school?

+An osteopathic medical school is an ideal fit for Idaho's needs.
 A number of factors impacted the decisions to create an osteopathic medical school rather thanan allopathic medical school for Idaho's first medical school.
 With a tremendous need for primary care and rural care within the region and the excellent track record that osteopathic physicians have with addressing these needs, it was decided that a DO school would be most appropriate.
-Also, the patient-centered and hands-on approach that has been central to osteopathic medicine since its inception in the 19th century, it is an ideal fit for the philosophy of the founders to meet the needs of the region.
+Also, the patient-centered and hands-on approach that has been central to osteopathic medicine since its inception in the 19th century made it an ideal fit for the philosophy of the founding team to meet the needs of the region.

 Are there enough residency positions for graduates of osteopathic medical school?